Billions of people Observe holy days that were never meant to be holy!

 According to the saga of King Haakon Haraldsson, also known as Haakon the Good, of Norway, who ruled in the 10th century.
 It was he, who was responsible for merging the Norse Yule celebration and the Christian celebration of Christmas during his reign.
 Haakon became a Christian after a visit to England, and after his return to Norway he put into law that Yule should be celebrated at the same time as Christmas.
 Everyone was required to have ale from a measure of grain and enforced to keep the holiday while the ale lasted or else be subjected to a fine.

-The Celts (ancient Britons and people of Ireland) believed that their Goddesses lived forever, but that their sun god was born annually at Yule.
+The Celts (ancient Britons and people of Ireland) believed that their Goddesses lived forever, but their sun god remained forever youthful, being re-born annually at Yule.
 During Yule, all the gods were honored, especially Odin – who was also referred to as Jólfaðr (Yule Father).
 The leader of the Wild Hunt.

 Based on the Wild Hunt motif from folklore.
 In the Scandinavian tradition, the Wild Hunt often consisted of a terrifying procession that hurls across the sky during midwinter to abduct unfortunate people who have failed to find cover or sufficient hiding spaces.

-It was believed by them that a host of the dead would ride through the skies, particularly during the twelve nights of yuletide, led by one or more of the gods, making the sounds of strong winds and storms, and taking the souls of the dead or careless wanderers (humans and livestock) with them as they passed.
+They believed that a host of the dead would ride through the skies, particularly during the twelve nights of yuletide, led by one or more of the gods, making the sounds of strong winds and storms, and taking the souls of the dead or careless wanderers (humans and livestock) with them as they passed.

 There are multiple different tales but, according to, “Ghost Cities” one aspect of the Wild Hunt legend which remains universal is the belief that witnessing a ‘Wild Hunt’ brings nothing but misfortune to the beholder – these characters are viewed as harbingers of death, plague and destruction.
 For this reason, folk lock their doors on the nights of the Wild Hunt tides or risked being carried off to the land of the dead or worse, being forced to become part of the spectral cavalcade for all time themselves.
 Such negative associations have earned the Wild Hunt a variety of ill-sounding nicknames, such as Woden’s Hunt, Cain’s Hunt, the Devil’s Dandy Dogs, and the Hounds of Hell, and in North America, the Ghost Riders.